 Because your course is practical and workplace-orientated as well as academic, you'll often complete other qualifications such as NVQs on top of your degree.

 What do parents think of them?

 Parents think they're amazing, according to a recent survey.
-More than eight in ten said they'd do one themselves if they were in their children's shoes, and a similar number thought a degree apprenticeship would be more likely to lead to a job than a university degree.
+More than eight in ten said apprenticeships with degrees sounded like a great prospect - one that they'd choose for themselves if they were in their children's shoes.
+A similar number thought a degree apprenticeship would be more likely to lead to a job than a university degree.
 Take a look at this infographic to learn more about what mums and dads think:

 As we mentioned above, they are mostly available in technical subjects at the moment, so you need to think about whether this fits in with your plans for your education and career.

 If you're keen to apply, the chances are you will be able to.
 Here are the basic requirements which apply to all courses, whatever employer is offering them: